wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/guides/deploying.md

   apiVersion: 'YYYY-MM-DD', // e.g. 2023-08-16
 });
 ```
-3. If they don't match, you can upgrade/downgrade your Stripe NPM package to match the API version in your dashboard:
+3. If they don't match, you can upgrade/downgrade your Stripe NPM package in `package.json` to match the API version in your dashboard:
-  - If your default version is also the latest version of the API, you can simply upgrade to most current version of the Stripe NPM package.
+  - If your default version on the Stripe dashboard is also the latest version of the API, you can simply upgrade your Stripe NPM package to the latest version.
-  - If your default version is not the latest version, and you don't want to [upgrade to the latest version](https://docs.stripe.com/upgrades#how-can-i-upgrade-my-api), because e.g. you have other projects that depend on the current version, you can find and install the Stripe NPM package version that matches your default API version by following these steps:
+  - If your default version on the Stripe dashboard is not the latest version, and you don't want to [upgrade to the latest version](https://docs.stripe.com/upgrades#how-can-i-upgrade-my-api), because e.g. you have other projects that depend on the current version, you can find and install the Stripe NPM package version that matches your default API version by following these steps:
     - Find and note the date of your default API version in the [developer dashboard](https://dashboard.stripe.com/developers).
     - Go to the [Stripe NPM package](https://www.npmjs.com/package/stripe) page and hover over `Published` date column until you find the package release that matches your version.
 For example, here we find the NPM version that matches the default API version of `2023-08-16` in our dashboard, which is `13.x.x`.
     ![stripe-npm-versions](/stripe/npm-version.png)